VijayVikasM/Programming/README.md

 1. **Project 1: Basic Calculator**
    Learn the fundamentals of functions and arithmetic operations.

+   There are three versions of calculators in this project
+      01. Basic Arithemtic level calculator (based on user input in terminal (No GUI))
+      02. Basic Arithemtic level calculator (With GUI)
+      03. Basic Scientific Calculator (With GUI)

 2. **Project 2: Temperature Converter**
    Create a tool to convert temperatures between Celsius, Fahrenheit, and Kelvin.